Ryukyuans: Religion

-Native Ryukyuan religion places strong emphasis upon the role of the women in the community, with women holding positions as shamans and guardians of the home and hearth.
+Indigenous Ryukyuan religion places strong emphasis upon the role of the women in the community, with women holding positions as shamans and guardians of the home and hearth.
 The status of women in traditional society is higher than in China and Japan.
 Although the contemporary kinship system is patrilineal and patrilocal, until the 20th century it was often bilateral and matrilocal, with common village endogamy.
 Shisa statues can often be seen on or in front of houses—this relates to the ancient Ryukyuan belief that the male spirit is the spirit of the outside and the female spirit is the spirit of the inside.
 Godhood is mimicked with many attributes, and its in ease without any underlying symbolic order.

 The village priestesses, Noro, until the 20th century used the white cloth and magatama beads.
 The noro's duty was to preserve the generational fire in the hearth, a communal treasure, resulting with tabu system about the fire custodian in which they had to be virgins to maintain close communication with the ancestors.
 The office became hereditary, usually of the noro's brother's female child.
 The center of worship was represented by three heartstones within or near the house.
 The belief in the spiritual predominance of the sister was more prominent in Southern Ryukyus.

-The introduction of Buddhism is ascribed to a 13th century priest from Japan (mostly funeral rites), while the 14th century trade relations resulted with Korean Buddhism influences (including some in architecture), as well Shinto practices from Japan.
-Buddhism and native religion were ideological basis until 18th century, when Confucianism gradually and officially became government ideology during Shō On (1795–1802), much to the dismay of Kumemura.
-It was mostly important to the upper class families.
+The introduction of Buddhism is ascribed to a 13th-century priest from Japan (mostly funeral rites), while the 14th century trade relations resulted with Korean Buddhism influences (including some in architecture), as well Shinto practices from Japan.
+Buddhism and indigenous religion were ideological basis until 18th century, when Confucianism gradually and officially became government ideology during Shō On (1795–1802), much to the dismay of Kumemura.
+It was mostly important to the upper-class families.
 Among the Catholic converts was not lost the former religious consciousness.